 One important message of these findings is that it is not wise to stay in a bad marriage for the sake of your children.
 It is clearly harmful to raise kids in a home that is subsumed by hostility between the parents.
 A peaceful divorce is better than a warlike marriage.
 Unfortunately, divorces are rarely peaceful.
 The mutual hostility between the parents usually continues after the breakup and continues its negative impact on children as the parents share the child care over the following years.

-If there are difficulties in the marital relationship, make an extra effort to resolve the differences to both people's satisfaction, make extra effort to learn relationship skills.
-If a couple is having difficulty, they should make an extra effort to learn the positive relationship skills that are the key to a happy and loving family.
+Make effort to learn good relationship skills.
+A couple should make an extra effort to learn the positive relationship skills that are the key to a happy and loving family.
 A positive family environment is very helpful in the healthy mental and emotional development of children because it lowers stress, and children learn the positive relationship skills from their parents, which improves their social functioning in the world.

 Recommended Relationship Books to Help Create a Healthy Family Environment